Back to blog

 Intake speed is the variable most PI firms overlook entirely.
 Velocify research found that contacting a lead within 5 minutes of submission increases contact rate by 900 percent compared to responding after 30 minutes.
 Call tracking and call extensions are essential for measuring whether your intake team is actually reaching the leads your campaigns generate.

-For deeper lead generation for lawyers strategy beyond paid search, including Spanish-language campaigns for the Hispanic PI market, the landing page quality standards and audience targeting approaches differ significantly from English-language campaigns.
+For deeper motor vehicle accident lead generation strategy beyond paid search, including Spanish-language campaigns for the Hispanic PI market, the landing page quality standards and audience targeting approaches differ significantly from English-language campaigns.

 A profitable law firm ppc strategy is a system built on case economics, PI-specific keyword architecture, and intake speed, not generic Google Ads tactics borrowed from other industries.
 Firms that calculate acceptable CPL from case value, build negative keyword lists before spending, and align intake speed to their campaign conversion goals consistently outperform larger-budget competitors.

-If you want a team that manages PI PPC with this level of precision, including Spanish-language campaigns in competitive markets, see how a personal injury law firm marketing agency approach compares to managing campaigns in-house.
+If you want a team that manages Google Ads for personal injury lawyers with this level of precision, including Spanish-language campaigns in competitive markets, schedule a free consultation to see how a managed campaign compares to running one in-house.

 Turn Ad Spend Into Signed Cases